kritika-kashyp24/60-days-claude-challange/README.md

 ### Key Takeaway
 The quality of AI responses depends not only on the prompt but also on the context provided.
 Better context leads to better results.

-Day 6 – Resume Optimization with AI
-Objective

-Learn how to use AI for ATS-friendly resume analysis and optimization.

-Tasks Performed
-Uploaded resume to Claude AI
-Used the Resume Optimizer prompt
-Reviewed ATS analysis and recommendations
-Generated an optimized one-page resume
-Compared original and optimized versions
-Key Learnings
-Understanding ATS (Applicant Tracking System) requirements Improving resume structure and keyword optimization Using AI to enhance professional documents
-Creating concise and impactful resumes

-Day 7 – Claude Usage Strategy
-Objective

-Develop a personalized strategy for using Claude effectively.

-Tasks Performed
-Installed Claude Counter
-Used the Claude Usage Strategy prompt
-Answered personalized questions
-Generated a customized Claude workflow
-Documented the strategy and insights
-Key Learnings
-Choosing the appropriate Claude model for different tasks Understanding reasoning effort levels
-Optimizing AI usage for productivity
-Creating efficient AI-assisted workflows

-Day 8 – Environmental Health Analyzer Dashboard Objective

-Build an interactive Environmental Health Dashboard using AI-generated code.

-Tasks Performed
-Used the Environmental Health Analyzer prompt Generated an interactive dashboard
-Created a downloadable HTML application
-Tested charts, filters, and dashboard functionality Documented dashboard features and observations
-Key Learnings
-AI-assisted dashboard development
-Interactive data visualization concepts
-HTML, CSS, and JavaScript integration
-Testing and validating web applications

-Day 9 – NutriScope Application (MVP to Enhanced Version) Objective

-Learn iterative product development by building and enhancing a nutrition analysis application.

-Tasks Performed
-Generated the MVP version of NutriScope
-Created a downloadable HTML application
-Enhanced the application using a second prompt Compared MVP and enhanced versions
-Documented improvements and observations
-Key Learnings
-Understanding MVP (Minimum Viable Product) development Iterative application enhancement using AI
-User interface and user experience improvements Practical web application prototyping
+## Day 6 – Resume Optimization with AI

+Used Claude AI to analyze and optimize my resume for ATS compatibility.
+Learned how AI can improve resume structure, keyword usage, and overall presentation to increase job application effectiveness.

+### Key Learnings

+* ATS-friendly resume optimization
+* Importance of relevant keywords
+* Professional resume formatting
+* AI-assisted career preparation

+## Day 7 – Claude Usage Strategy

+Learned how to use Claude more effectively by selecting the right model and reasoning effort based on the task.
+Created a personalized AI workflow to improve productivity, optimize responses, and make better use of AI for learning and problem-solving.

+### Key Learnings

+* Choosing the right Claude model
+* Understanding reasoning effort levels
+* Creating an efficient AI workflow
+* Improving productivity with AI

+## Day 8 – Environmental Health Analyzer

+Built an interactive Environmental Health Dashboard using Claude AI.
+Generated a complete HTML application with charts, filters, and data visualization features.
+Tested the dashboard functionality and explored how AI can assist in creating data-driven web applications.

+### Key Learnings

+* AI-powered dashboard development
+* Data visualization concepts
+* HTML, CSS, and JavaScript integration
+* Interactive web application design

+## Day 9 – NutriScope Application

+Built the MVP version of NutriScope using Claude AI and then enhanced it with additional features and improved design.
+Compared both versions to understand iterative product development and AI-assisted web application creation.

+### Key Learnings

+* MVP vs Enhanced Product Development
+* AI-Assisted Application Building
+* HTML, CSS, and JavaScript Integration
+* User Experience and Feature Enhancement